Keyboard shortcuts

 The operations performed are:

-• Replace NULL values with defaults for columns speed_limit, nb_lanes and all the boolean columns.
+• Replace NULL values with defaults for columns speed_limit, lanes, hov_lanes, and all the boolean columns.

 • Remove all parallel edges (edges with same source and target nodes), keeping only the edge of minimum free-flow travel time.
-This is only done if remove_duplacites is true.
+This is only done if remove_duplicates is true.

 • Keep only the largest strongly connected component of the road-network graph.
 This ensures that all origin-destination pairs are feasible.
 This is only done if ensure_connected is true.